 - The end-user device can run out of power.

 As early as 2016 we released an electric charging feature in the Sesam Sesam solution which skipped all the 19 potential issues by letting the charging stations be available 24/7 inside a dedicated ALPR charging area.
-The end-users do not need to perform any actions related to the charging visit other than driving into the charging area, park, insert the charging cable, do their business, remove the charging cable, driving out of the charging area.
+The end-users do not need to perform any actions related to the charging visit other than drive into the charging area, park, insert the charging cable, do their business, remove the charging cable, drive out of the charging area.
 What happens if the end-users do not insert the charging cable?
 The end-users still pay as informed on the sign at the entry.

 The first advantage is obvious, the end-user satisfaction is higher as the charging becomes part of the ALPR-parking experience.
 The costs related to the charging process is presented through the recurrent payment interface in the same way as the parking process, already familiar to the end-users and customer support.
 Often end-users do not want to be involved in the details of voltage and current, as long as they know that they pay a fair price, and most manufacturers of electric vehicles have apps where the end-users can get relevant information, hereunder remaining charging time and current battery capacity.
 End-users want understandable prices, either through a price matrix and/or on vehicle level (ISO 15188, see below).
 A successful approach in the last years for communicating price towards end-users and secure throughput on the facility is to use progressive time intervals, for example, the price will increase significantly after four hours.
 Then the car is fully charged and someone else can use that spot.